The Pennine trust aims to ‘Innovate, Include and Inspire’ our community to make sure that ‘No one gets left behind’

-We have an active school council and children who take on responsibilities across school.
+We have a pupil leadership programme as we believe all children should be given the opportunity to lead areas of school to set them up for later life.
+These include Head Boy and Head Girl, School Prefects, School Council, sports ambassadors and many more.
 We also take part in community engagement projects as well as fundraising for local, national and global charities.
 These are designed to enhance pupils’ learning experiences, form personal connections between pupils, their peers and their community, and teach skills essential for life after school.

 This complements our children’s personal development.
 Our curriculum provides equal opportunities for all.
 PSHE, underpins the ethos behind our curriculum.
 Learning how to lead safe, healthy and fulfilling lives